mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 The climb out of _Willowbrook_ is done and I am at the turn back on to _White Lake Road_.
 Another crowd of people is here cheering on the participants.

 &nbsp; _"Look at this guy, he is still smiling!"_
 Hey, that was someone commenting about me!

-Further up the road, I see Katie and Jason, more friends of mine from _Victoria_.
+Also in that same crowd, I see Katie and Jason, more friends of mine from _Victoria_.
+So cool!

 <!----->
 Jason is running beside me, his words of encouragement hit me well.
 Instantly, the pain in my lower back disappears.
 I am back in the aero-bars, picking off every rider ahead of me.